jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 As of the VMware, Inc. acquisition of Pivotal Software, Inc., Pivotal CloudFoundry (PCF) is now known as VMware Tanzu Application Service (TAS) for VMs.
-Also, Pivotal Cloud Cache (PCC) has been rebranded as VMware Tanzu GemFire for VMS.
+Also, Pivotal Cloud Cache (PCC) has been rebranded as [vmware-gemfire-name] for VMS.
 This documentation will eventually be updated to reflect the rebranding.
 </p>